How to Write an Interior Design Proposal to Win Your Clients?

 Total Price

-The following itemized list and the total price represent the total sum of costs incurred by CLIENT for the services rendered (as defined in the scope of work).
+The following itemized list and total price represent the total sum of costs incurred by CLIENT for the services rendered (as defined in the scope of work).

 • Service item #1